idris-lang/Idris-dev/docs/proofs/example1.rst

    * - Substitute a guess into a hole.
      - solve

-   * - logic now looks like this
+   * - The logic now looks like this:
      - .. image:: ../image/elabLogicEx1_4.png
           :width: 131px
           :height: 14px

-   * - term
+   * - The term now looks like this:
      - ?{hole_0} ≈ λ x . x . {hole_0}

    * - getEnv